ryuslash/DisPass/docs/en/02-user-docs.rst

    Generate passphrases for one or more labels

    Options:
-   -h, --help                            show this help information -l <length>, --length=<length>        length of passphrase -a <algorithm>, --algo=<algorithm>    algorithm to use for generation -s <seqno>, --seqno=<seqno>           sequence number to use for generation
+   -c <charset>, --charset=<charset>     charset to use for generation -h, --help                            show this help information -v, --verify                          verify password -l <length>, --length=<length>        length of passphrase -a <algorithm>, --algo=<algorithm>    algorithm to use for generation -s <seqno>, --seqno=<seqno>           sequence number to use for generation